About HVAC Supply

 - Heating is usually calculated in BTU (British thermal unit).
 One BTU is equivalent to the amount of energy it takes to heat one pound of water one degree at sea level.

-- After you find out the loss of a structure you are ready to pick your heat source.
-Examples of heat sources include: furnaces, boilers, wall heaters, baseboard heaters, and unit/shop heaters.
-Simply take the BTU requirement and multiply it by the percentage efficiency of the heat source and that will give you your input BTU.
+- Now you are ready to pick your heat source.
+Examples of heat sources include furnaces, boilers, wall heaters, baseboard heaters, and unit/shop heaters.
+Merely take the BTU requirement and multiply it by the percentage efficiency of the heat source and that will give you your input BTU.

 - Ventilation controls the quality of air indoors.

 - A Heat Recovery Ventilator (HRV) or an Energy Recovery Ventilator (ERV) will exhaust air through a series of tubes and replace the same amount of air through different tubes while exchanging heat.
-An HRV makes it so the heat is not completely lost and replaced with cool air from outside.
+An HRV prevents complete loss and replaces the loss with cool air from outside.

 - To determine how much ventilation is required you must judge how often the air needs to be changed.
 The HVAC products you purchase must be compatible with your needs.
-For example a Casino lobby needs the air changed more frequently than a standard office building.
-To calculate which ventilator to use take the square footage of the area times the number of changes per hour and divide that by 60.
+For example, a Casino lobby needs the air changed more frequently than a standard office building.
+To calculate which ventilator is best, take the square footage of the area times the number of changes per hour and divide that by 60.
 That will give you the Cubic Feet per Minute (CFM) ventilator that is required.

-For more specific information on HVAC supplies please browse around the site.
-We have help information to aid you with your project as well as detailed product specifications to ensure you get the right fit for your home.
+For more specific information on HVAC supplies, please browse around the site.
+We have helpful information to aid you with your project as well as detailed product specifications to ensure you get the right fit for your home.